CAKarlsson/Caf-Click-Kick-Project/README.md

         1. The social media links can be found at the footer of every page and will open a new tab for the user and more information can be found on each page.

--   ### Frequent Visitor Goals

-    1. As a Frequent Visitor, I want to easily see if new colors been added.

-        1. The navigation bar is fixed on top and have a link to color section.

 ### Further Testing

--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+-   The Website was tested on Google Chrome, Microsoft Edge and Safari browsers.

--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, Iphone X Max.

--   A large amount of testing was done to ensure that all pages were linking correctly.

--   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+-   A couple of friends and family helped reviewing and rating the website.

 ### Known Bugs

--   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.

-    -   A white gap can be seen to the right of the footer and navigation bar as a result.
+-   On the sign up page, the footer got stuck over the sign up form.

     -   Fixed

--   The mobile footer on form page have a large white gap above it.

-- Submit button miss some styling on iPhone on form page.

-- Hero content as above fold on Internet Explorer

-- After form submission you're redirected to a Code Institute Thank you page.

 ## Deployment